Dissipation driven dynamical topological phase transitions in two-dimensional superconductors

-Since we are considering the time evolution of an open system, we evidence the onset of the DPT by looking at nonanalyticities in the fidelity ${\cal F} (t)$ between the initial state $ | \psi (0)\rangle$ and the state described by $\rho (t)$, ${\cal F} (t) = \langle \psi ( 0) | \rho (t) | \psi ( 0 ) \rangle$ \cite{Mera2018}.
-In particular, we look for nonanalyticities in the rate function $\omega (t)$, that is, the dynamical counterpart of the free energy per unit volume, defined as $\omega (t) = - \frac{1}{N} \log [ {\cal F} (t)]$ \cite{Jurcevic2017,Zvyagin2016,Heyl2018,Heyl2019}.
-We report elsewhere the details of the mathematical derivation \cite{longer_paper}.
-Here, in Fig.\ref{figs_2}) we plot $\omega (t)$ as a function of $t$ in the two cases corresponding to the plots in Fig.\ref{phdiag}.
-Aside from the different scale $t_*$ at different values of $g$, we note that, in both cases, for $0 \leq t < t_*$, $\omega (t)$ takes a mild dependence on $t$, with $\omega (t) \sim 0.1-0.2$, denoting an appreciable overlap between $|\psi ( 0)\rangle$ and the state at time $t$.
+We evidence the onset of the DPT by looking at nonanalyticities in the fidelity ${\cal F} (t)$ between the initial state $ | \psi (0)\rangle$ and the state described by $\rho (t)$, ${\cal F} (t) = \langle \psi ( 0) | \rho (t) | \psi ( 0 ) \rangle$.
+Indeed, as pointed out in Refs.\cite{Mera2018,Zhao2009}, at a DPT ${\cal F} (t)$ is expected to show nonanalyticities similar to what one would obtain in the LE, computed in a closed system.
+In fact, while the LE at time $t$ is defined if the system lies in a pure state at any $t$, when the system state is described in terms of a density matrix $\rho(t)$, ${\cal F} (t)$ shows to be the pertinent quantity to evidence the DPT.
+In particular, we look for nonanalyticities in the rate function $\omega (t) = - \frac{1}{{\cal N}} \log [ {\cal F} (t)]$ \cite{Jurcevic2017,Zvyagin2016,Heyl2018,Heyl2019} (see \cite{longer_paper} for the mathematical derivation ).
+In Fig.\ref{figs_2} we plot $\omega (t)$ as a function of $t$ in both cases corresponding to the plots in Fig.\ref{phdiag}.
+Aside from the different scale $t_*$ at different values of $g$, we note that, for $0 \leq t < t_*$, $\omega (t)$ takes a mild dependence on $t$, with $\omega (t) \sim 0.1-0.2$, denoting an appreciable overlap between $|\psi ( 0)\rangle$ and the state at time $t$.
 This basically evidences the persistence of the system within the same phase \cite{Zanardi2006_2,Zanardi2006,Zvyagin2016,Heyl2018,Heyl2019}.
 At $t=t_*$, the sudden change in the slope of $\omega (t)$ demonstrates how $t=t_*$ corresponds to a nonanalyticity tied to the DPT.
 The subsequent rapid increase in $\omega (t)$ for $t>t_*$ corresponds to a drastic reduction in ${\cal F} (t)$ (by orders of magnitude), which is a clear signal that, moving across $t=t_*$, the system has gone through a DPT.